With an Editable PDF, You can create your own Architects Brief, that will get you the house you want.

-In our ‘How to write a brief for an Architect : Part 1’ we discussed how it was good to get in tune with your requirements for your new home and record them for your Architect.
+Extract: In our ‘How to write a brief for an Architect ’ we discuss how it is good to get in tune with your requirements for your new home and record them for your Architect.
 Gathering images and information is a helpful first step to designing a bespoke home for you and your family.
 The next step requires you look at your list (together!) consolidate your ideas and take a step backwards – yes that is right – get out your highlighter and decide which are the top TWO key principles that are the highest priority.

 Did you know the most successful home build projects revolve not around lengthy lists of what needs to go into a house but on shared core values?